-Holy, holy, unto Five Hundred and Fifty Five times holy be OUR LADY of the STARS!

-Holy, holy, holy, unto One Hundred and Fifty Six times holy be OUR LADY that rideth upon THE BEAST!

-Holy, holy, holy, unto the Number of Times Necessary and Appropriate be OUR LADY Isis in Her Millions-of-Names, All-Mother, Genetrix-Meretrix!

-Yet holier than all These to me is LAYLAH, night and death; for Her do I blaspheme alike the finite and the The Infinite.

-So wrote not FRATER PERDURABO, but the Imp Crowley in his Name.
+- Holy, holy, unto Five Hundred and Fifty Five times holy be OUR LADY of the STARS! - Holy, holy, unto One Hundred and Fifty Six times holy be OUR LADY that rideth upon THE BEAST! - Holy, holy, unto the Number of Time Necessary and Appropriate be OUR LADY Isis in Her Millions-of-Names, All-Mother, Genetrix-Meretrix! - Yet holier than all These to me is LAYLAH, night and death; for Her do I blaspheme alike the finite and the The Infinite. - So wrote not FRATER PERDURABO, but the Imp Crowley in his Name. - And yet who knoweth which is Crowley, and which is FRATER PERDURABO?

-For forgery let him suffer Penal Servitude for Seven Years; or at least let him do Pranayama all the way home-home? nay! but to the house of the harlot whom he loveth not.
-For it is LAYLAH that he loveth.....

-And yet who knoweth which is Crowley, and which is FRATER PERDURABO?

-[122] COMMENTARY ({Nu-Digamma})
+COMMENTARY (NF)

-The number of the chapter refers to Liber Legis I, 24, for paragraph 1 refers to Nuit.
+The number of the chapter refers to Liber Legis I, 24, for paragraph I refers to Nuit.
 The "twins" in the title are those mentioned in paragraph 5.

 555 is HADIT, HAD spelt in full.
 156 is BABALON.